-There are three branches of AmeriCorps:
+There are four branches of AmeriCorps:

-- AmeriCorps State and National, a federal grant program through which Members serve with national nonprofit organizations like Habitat for Humanity, the American Red Cross, and Teach for America, as well as with hundreds of smaller community organizations, both secular and faithbased: - AmeriCorps NCCC, a team-based residential program for adults age 18-24, who serve out of one of five regional campuses located in Vicksburg, MS; Denver, CO; Baltimore, MD; Sacramento, CA; and Vinton, IA., and serve fulltime for approximately 10 months, living and serving together as a team; and - AmeriCorps VISTA, a program focused on fighting poverty.
+- AmeriCorps State and National, a federal grant program through which members serve with national nonprofit organizations like Habitat for Humanity, the American Red Cross, and Teach for America, as well as with hundreds of smaller community organizations, both secular and faith based; - AmeriCorps NCCC, a team-based residential program for adults age 18-24, who serve out of one of four regional regions located in Vicksburg, MS; Aurora, CO; Sacramento, CA; and Vinton, IA., and serve full-time for approximately 10 months, living and serving together as a team; and - AmeriCorps VISTA, a program focused on fighting poverty. - AmeriCorps Seniors, taps the skills, talents, and experience of more than half a million Americans age 55 and older to meet a wide range of community needs.
+The Volunteer Generation Fund and Nonprofit Capacity Building Program are all designed to increase the capacity and scale of impact for grantee organizations.

-In exchange for a successful year of service, AmeriCorps Members earn a modest living allowance and an education award, equal in value to the Federal Pell Grant, which can be used to pay for college or to pay back qualified student loans.
+In exchange for a successful year of service, AmeriCorps members earn a modest living allowance and an education award, equal in value to the Federal Pell Grant, which can be used to pay for college or to pay back qualified student loans.